HackHeros/HackHeros/README.md

 The Alumni Management System is a web-based application designed to manage and maintain alumni data for educational institutions.
 This README provides step-by-step instructions for setting up the project using XAMPP.

+### This project is developed under the CodeINovact Hackathon.

 ## HackHeros Teams

 | Name          | Role          | Background and Role                            |